vega/vega-themes/README.md

 ## Publishing

 To make a release, run `npm run release`.
+To deploy the examples, run `yarn deploy:gh`.